 From home payments to childcare, cars to computers, we all have expenses.
 Usually, we pay for these with our salary after we get taxed.

 But with salary packaging, you can use your pre-tax salary to pay for certain expenses.
 This could reduce your taxable income and boost your ‘disposable income’.
-It can be a great way to make your salary go further and increase your spending money.
+It can be a great way to make your money work for you!